KQM-git/GINews/readme.md

 To ensure that all Travelers have the best-possible Genshin Impact experience, our developers continually make optimizations and bug fixes to the game based on Travelers' feedback.

+〓<t class="t_gl" contenteditable="false">2025/05/16 11:10</t> Update Details〓

+Fixes an issue whereby there is a chance that the game would crash when you teleport from a certain area in Fontaine to the Stadium of the Sacred Flame in Natlan and open the game interface.

 〓<t class="t_gl" contenteditable="false">2025/05/15 16:25</t> Update Details〓

 - Fixes an issue whereby players could not claim the corresponding Mondstadt Reputation reward after completing the World Quest "The Festering Fang" under certain circumstances.